ecorey/Solidity-Course-Expert/Week2/hw7.md

     }

-The data parameter is bytes encoded representing the following
+The data parameter is bytes encoded representing the
+following:

 Function selector
 Target address
 Amount (uint256)

-Complete the function body as follows
+Complete the function body as follows:

 The function should revert if the function is not an ERC20 transfer function.

 Otherwise extract the address and amount from the data variable and emit an event with those details